Find out how car insurance quotes are calculated to help you answer the questions in the best way and get the lowest insurance quote

-The more claims you make, the greater this will impact on the amount of the insurance quote.
+The more claims you make, the higher this will impact on the amount of the insurance quote.

 8. What is the make and model of your car?

-The car you drive is often the biggest single factor when insurers calculate the cost of your premium.
+The car you drive is often the most significant single factor when insurers calculate the cost of your premium.

-Every car is given an insurance group rating numbered between 1 and 50 by the Association of British Insurers based on:
+Every car has an insurance group rating numbered between 1 and 50 by the Association of British Insurers based on:

 - Repair and parts costs.

 - Does the car have security such as alarm, immobiliser and trackers?

 9. What is the value of the car?

 Some younger drivers modify their car’s it can look great and may even increase the car’s value.